0x013FA11/Dinning_philosophers/README.md

 * This code uses mutexes to ensure thread safety when accessing and modifying shared data like philosopher states.
 * The code avoids printing explicit details about the cause of death, focusing on the event itself.

-**Overall, this code implements a simple and efficient mechanism for detecting and handling philosopher deaths in your program.
+**Overall, this code implements a simple and efficient mechanism for detecting and handling philosopher deaths in my program.
 It ensures all philosophers are notified of a death and become inactive, preventing further dining attempts and potential deadlock issues.**

-I hope this explanation clarifies the functionalities and safety aspects of the death.c file in your Dining Philosophers program.
-Feel free to ask if you have further questions or need more details on specific parts!

 ## routine.c

 **1. Memory Management:**